bitroniq/readme-template/README.md

 # Product Name
-> Short text about what your project and what it does.
+> Short text about your project and what it does.

 [![LICENSE][license-image]][license-url]
 [![Jekyll][jekyll-image]][jekyll-url]